-General Student Grievances (Student Handbook)
+General Student Grievances (Student Handbook) All complaints should be routed through the

-- All complaints should be routed through the appropriate complaint/appeals process as outlined above. - Depending on the nature of the complaint, the matter should be brought to the attention of the office directly responsible for that area of the College or University via email with the word complaint noted in the subject line. - For concerns that are not resolved through the informal complaint process, the student is encouraged to file a formal complaint with the Institutional Compliance Officer using the Formal Student Complaint Form.
+- appropriate complaint/appeals process as outlined above.Depending on the nature of the complaint, the - Depending on the nature of the complaint, the matter should be brought to the attention of the office directly responsible for that area of the College or University via email with the word complaint noted in the subject line. - For concerns that are not resolved through the informal complaint process, the student is encouraged to file a formal complaint with the Institutional Compliance Officer using the Formal Student Complaint Form.
 Complaints and appeals should be well-documented. - Students are encouraged to move through the appropriate campus supervisory structure and exhaust all campus complaint procedures prior to appealing to any off-campus authority.